 Jorge Luis Borges,The Library of Babel

-Inspired by writings of Ruben Dario and Jorge Luis Borges, Ilusiones Infinitas is a graphical exploration, through composite prints, of the writings of Latin American authors.
+Inspired by writings of Ruben Dario and Jorge Luis Borges, Ilusiones Infinitas is a graphical exploration, through composite prints created from 2018-2020, of the writings of Latin American authors.
 By layering one page over another, the works are amalgamated into abstract compositions that obsfuscate and also reveal the entire contents of each book.
 An erasure and preservation at once.

 The content, feelings, and memories expressed in these pages are compressed graphically using various printmaking techniques.

 A Peculiar Proximity to Spiritual Mysteries, Zuckerman Museum of Art.
 Curated by Pablo Helguera and Ginger Wolfe-Suarez.
 August-December, 2020.

 Les mille et une Europes, Biblioteca de Andalucía, Granada, ES.
 Curated by Jose Manuel Darro, Francoise Souchet.
 November 2019.